Latest news and work

 The latest news, insights, publications and opportunities from our team.

-Our new report, Child sexual abuse in 2022/23: Trends in official data collates the latest data across local authorities, policing, criminal justice and sexual assault referral centres to explore how child sexual abuse is being identified and responded to in England and Wales.
+Our latest annual Trends in official data report collates of the latest data across local authorities, policing, criminal justice, sexual assault referral centres and, for the first time, data on what happens following convictions of child sexual abuse offences, to explore how child sexual abuse is being identified and responded to in England and Wales in 2023/24.

 Read our blog